adarshme/NSE-Stocks-App/README.md

 # NSE-Stocks-App
 Quickly get information about your stocks through a *CLI* or *GUI*.

+> The *National Stock Exchange of India Limited* (NSE) is the leading stock exchange of India, located in Mumbai .

 You need Python 3 installed.
 Instructions to add your stocks and run the program are given [below](https://github.com/InfernoCoder11/NSE-Stocks-App#instructions-).

 Note:- __This is still in development.
-Stay tuned for more features!__
+Stay tuned for more features!__ Any suggestions are always welcome.

 ***Required modules*** (Not in stdlib)-
   ***Beautiful Soup 4***